dbs700/dbs700.github.io/content/post/2023-01-09-understanding-ai-maturity-level-in-organization-from-zero-to-mlops-hero/index.md

 ---
-title: The AI Maturity Model
+title: The AI Maturity Model, do we really need MLOps?
 authors:
 - Dmitrii Storozhenko
 date: '2023-01-09'